 When an oak leaf first falls from a tree, the pH of the leaf is acidic.
-Freshly fallen oak leaves have a pH between 4.3 and 5.3, depending on the cultivar.
-The Scarlet Oak leaf is the most acidic and the Chestnut Oak leaf, the least.
-Oak leaves added to the soil in their freshly fallen state lower the pH of the soil -- somewhat.
+Freshly fallen oak leaves have a pH between 4.5 and 5.5, depending on the cultivar.
+Oak leaves added to the soil in their freshly fallen state lower the pH of the soil — somewhat.
 Unfortunately, the addition of oak leaves is not as effective as adding a modifier such as sphagnum moss.
 In addition, any acidity that does leach into the soil neutralizes quickly.

 The longer the oak leaves remain in the soil, the more alkaline they become.
 Because the acidity of freshly fallen oak leaves is short lived, they are ineffective as pH modifiers.
 For instance, soil that has a pH of 7.0 or above is not adequate for plants that require an acid soil.
 Adding fresh oak leaves to the broken soil may satisfy the plants for a short while, but over time the plants will fail to thrive as the oak leaves begin to decompose and the soil pH rises.